alitalib/AirbnbScrape/README.md

 Python Function To Scrape Airbnb

-This is a working repository for the class proejct for Harvard CS109 Data Science Class, Fall 2014 Semester http://cs109.github.io/2014/
+This is a working repository for the class proejct for Harvard CS109 Data Science Class, Fall 2014 semester. http://cs109.github.io/2014/

 Purpose: